Google Authority is the best route to better rankings in Google, over the long term. That is great, but how do you achieve it?

 - Natural, organic growth based on sound promotion behavior

-- Valuable and unique content tailored towards people rather than search
+- Valuable and unique content written by an expert and tailored towards people rather than search

-As a handy reference, check out and keep this Google Authority MindMap …
+As a handy reference, check out and keep this Google Authority MindMap to help you grow your authority …

 Take a long look at your site and ask yourself if you are sending good or bad trust signals in all areas.

-Anything I have missed or called wrong?
-Please add your thoughts in the comments …
+Is there anything I have missed or called wrong?
+Please let me know in social media